opensoars/f_/readme.md

 ### Todo
 * Write memory tests using [raminfo](https://github.com/opensoars/raminfo).
-* Write a 'real world' example (will be used in documentation)/
+* Write a 'real world' example (will be used in documentation)
-* Complete documentation/
+* Complete documentation

 ---